-It is important to ensure the safety and health of all of the children attending Early Head Start.
+It is important to ensure the health and safety of all of the children attending Head Start.
 For this reason, it is important for parents to know and understand the policy to temporarily dismiss a child from the classroom.
 It begins by determining if their condition poses a health hazard to other children and staff.
 A list of cases where a child would be temporarily excluded from class is noted in the Sick Child Exclusion Guidelines.